Chapter 108

 So far, there’s nothing special about this place, people

-is interesting, but I’m not impressed.
-This doesn’t show me anything good about
+made is interesting, but I’m not impressed.
+This doesn’t show me anything good

-the Marson family other than all of their businesses don’t operate on slave
+about the Marson family other than all of their businesses don’t operate on

 “Can you just tell me the special magic behind this place